Analytic test configurations and geodesic rays: Abstract

 \section{Abstract}

 Starting with the data of a curve of singularity types, we use the Legendre transform to construct weak geodesic rays in the space of locally bounded metrics on an ample line bundle $L$ over a compact manifold.
 Using this we associate weak geodesics to suitable filtrations of the algebra of sections of $L$.
-In particular this works for the natural filtration coming from an algebraic test configuration, and we show how in this case we recover the weak geodesic ray of Phong-Sturm.
+In particular this works for the natural filtration coming from an algebraic test configuration, and we show how this recovers the weak geodesic ray of Phong-Sturm.

 {\operatorname{Conv}}